adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 **4. Application logic is completely decoupled from browser logic.** Something that you may have heard Nicholas Zakas talk about in many of his articles and books.
 Basically this is good for sanity and maintainability.

-**5. In the event that Javascript is enabled and that the condition does *not* pass, the user gets the degraded experience.** In Cut The Mustard lingo, it simply doesn't cut it.
+**5. In the event that Javascript is enabled and that the condition does *not* pass, the user gets the degraded experience.** In Cutting The Mustard lingo, it simply doesn't cut it.

 At this point some might say they don't want to know about all these browser problems, as libraries take care of this for them.
 They might even portray themselves as application developers, but just because responsibility is abdicated, doesn't mean the problem isn't there.